Add A Landing Site

 To set up your custom domain you must modify DNS records to set up an ALIAS or CNAME (if a subdomain) to 'ongoodbits.com'.

 Enable a custom domain

-Under your landing site settings page, which is accessible from your boosters (found on the left sidebar).
+Under your landing site settings page, which is accessible from your Integrations (found on the left sidebar).
 Under the landing site settings, flip the toggle for using a custom domain and enter the domain you would like to use.

 Don't worry, if in the preview under the settings, you don't see a page.
 This means that your DNS has yet to be set up.
 Below are the two common ways that the DNS can be configured with us.

 A subdomain type of domain name would be one such as 'www.newsletter.com' or 'newsletter.brewhouse.io'.
 You can set this up with your DNS using a CNAME record.